franciscomeau/ECSE428-assB-group2/README.md

 • Start the virtual envrionment with the following command:
   . myenv/bin/activate

+• Install Flask inside the virtual envrionment with the following command: pip install Flask

 • Run the program run the following command: python postage.py